I’ve maxed out my TFSA and RRSP. Now what?

 Seriously, what a great problem to have!

-Some readers have maxed out their TFSA and RRSP.
+Mark, I’ve maxed out my TFSA and RRSP.
 Now what?

 Here are some recent reader questions and comments (adapted for site):